Kootenay co-working spaces offer community and creative collaboration

 Co-working spaces offer many benefits for entrepreneurs and business start-ups

 Remote work is becoming much more commonplace.
 Not only are entrepreneurs, freelancers and professional nomads drawn to the flexibility that working from home can offer, it’s also become a reality for many of us in the midst of a global pandemic.
 But it’s also a lonely life—working remotely can be isolating.
 It can also be difficult to get quality work done with family distractions and obligations.
 Cue the growing attraction to co-working spaces.

 According to an article by Small Business BC, there are many benefits to co-working spaces.
 Social interaction with like-minded peers, a sense of structure and a reason to get out of your pajamas and into the real world are all draws.
 It’s a proven fact that collaboration increases creativity—networking with others oftens helps us to remain productive and focused on our work.
 And of course, there are the financial benefits.
 Running a business or a start-up is expensive—the ability to reduce costs by sharing office space and office equipment with others is a definite plus.

-Read on and discover what the Kootenays can offer in terms of collaborative and innovative co-working spaces for professionals, entrepreneurs, creatives and business start-ups with these eight spaces.
+Read on and discover what the Kootenays can offer in terms of collaborative and innovative co-working spaces for professionals, entrepreneurs, creatives and business start-ups.